Esrakgun/Esrakgun/README.md

 - 🌍 Passionate about 'aesthetics and creative exploration' across art, literature, architecture, and more.
 - 🍳 Aspiring chef who finds beauty in the balance of flavors and artistic plating,loves experimenting with new recipes.
 - 📚 Avid reader and frequent visitor to art exhibitions.
-- 🌱 I’m currently learning
-- 🌟 Deep diving into Frontend development.
+- 🌱 I’m currently learning 🌟deep diving into Frontend development.
 - 📖 Enhancing my programming skills to become a creative and unconventional software engineer.
-- 💞️ I’m looking to collaborate on 🎨 Aesthetic-focused frontend projects that combine art and technology.
+- 💞️ I’m looking to collaborate on 🎨 aesthetic-focused frontend projects that combine art and technology.
 - 🌐 Creative web applications that tell a story through design.
 - ⚡ Fun fact: I believe art is everywhere on a plate, in a melody, or in a beautifully written line of code.Each project I undertake is a step toward creating something both functional and inspiring and the best ideas are born at the intersection of creativity, curiosity.. ✨
 - 📫 How to reach me ...